skyconnect-lab/flex-privacy-policy/README.md

 ## 7. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Contact Information].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at dev@skyconnect.co.tz.

-This privacy policy was built with the help of the [Privacy Policy Template](https://www.privacypolicytemplate.net) and the [Privacy Policy Generator](https://www.privacypolicygenerator.info).